-Dollar stores are great, aren't they?
-I rely on them to help keep me organized, particularly when it comes to handicraft projects (of which I always have several on the go).
-If you like to crochet, embroider, sew, and perhaps make or repair jewellery or knit or ...; In short, if you enjoy variety in your creative endeavours, you might like to keep projects and supplies organized by using the large plastic trays from your local dollar store.
-One tray, one project; it is easy to move from the storage area to wherever you best like to work, and easy to put away when done for the day.
+Dollar stores are great.
+I rely on them to help keep me organized, particularly when it comes to handicraft projects.
+If you enjoy variety in your creative endeavours, you might like to keep projects and supplies organized by using the large plastic trays from your local dollar store.
+One tray, one project.

 For organizing craft projects, I use binders for project ideas with protective sleeves.
 I also keep a list of items needed to finish a project.
 So in one sleeve would be the pattern for a cross-stitch project and a list of items for finishing the project.